 "Geography has inspired me to continue my studies to Higher Education and introduced me to topics that influenced my future career direction."
-Callie (studying Geography at Cardiff University)

 "I have enjoyed applying my geography knowledge to appreciate the impact of conflict."
-Megan (studying International Relations at Leeds University)

 How much work will I need to do?